-In order to manage levels of adjusted gearing over the medium term, the Group seeks to deliver NAV growth and to recycle capital invested in lower performing assets into new assets and property developments. £403.1 million of property assets were sold in 2021 and we plan to sell £200-£250 million of property during 2022.
-The Group targets a yield on cost of approximately 7% from investments in its development and University partnerships pipeline.
+In order to manage levels of adjusted gearing over the medium term, the Group seeks to deliver NAV growth and to recycle capital invested in lower performing assets into new assets and property developments. £339.0 million of property assets were sold in 2022 and we plan to sell £100-£150 million of property during 2023.
+The Group only commits to schemes where there is a meaningful spread between development yields and funding costs, on investments in its development and university partnerships pipeline.
 The Group does not commit to developing new sites until sufficient equity and funding to fulfil the full cost of the development is secure.

 The Board monitors the ability of the Group to pay dividends out of available cash and distributable profits.
 Based on the assumption that no shareholders take up the scrip dividend, the full year dividend will be covered by operating cash flows.
-The full year dividend is expected to be £62.3 million compared to operating cash flow of £171.3 million.
+The full year dividend is expected to be £130.7 million compared to operating cash flow of £160.2 million.